lukemonahan/missile_map/README.md

   * animate: Whether to animate this arc (optional, default "false")
   * pulse_at_start: When animated, set to true to cause the pulse to be at the start of the arc instead of the end (optional, default "false")
   * weight: The line weight of the arc (optional, default 1).
-  * start_label: A label to put at the start of the arc
+  * start_label: A label to put at the start of the arc.
+If multiple arcs start at the same point, then this should be the same for each of those arcs to display properly
-  * end_label: A label to put at the end of the arc
+  * end_label: A label to put at the end of the arc.
+If multiple arcs end at the same point, then this should be the same for each of those arcs to display properly.

  The fields must be named in this way, but they are not order dependent.